Version October 2019

 All contributions submitted to an ISPRS event are published online and under the Creative Commons licence in the Archives (if abstract reviewed) or the Annals (if full-paper double-blind reviewed), see also appendices 4.
 Specifications for preparation are given in the ISPRS Guidelines for Authors (see appendix 5); organisers of ISPRS events are responsible that these guidelines are followed.
 Publication must occur through Copernicus GmbH, see also appendix 2.

-Proceedings of ISPRS co-sponsored events do not appear in either Archives or Annals and they are not handled through Copernicus GmbH; publication should instead be coordinated with the main event organiser.
+Except for rare cases such as an event organised by an ISPRS Committee, e.g. CIPA, proceedings of ISPRS co-sponsored events do not appear in either Archives or Annals and they are not handled through Copernicus GmbH; publication should instead be coordinated with the main event organiser.

 A report on all ISPRS events and ISPRS co-sponsored events must be submitted by the WG officers to the Secretary General for publication in the ISPRS eBulletin no later than three months after the event.